parth-menon/AutoPhoto/README.md

-# GallerySorter
+# AutoPhoto

-GallerySorter is a simple Python program designed to help you organize images and videos you have been taking for years.
-Unlike many commercial solutions that either run locally(like PhotoMove) or on the cloud and often use your images to train AI models(like GooglePhotos), GallerySorter offers a straightforward, privacy-focused approach to media organization.
+AutoPhoto is a simple Python program designed to help you organize images and videos you have been taking for years.
+Unlike many commercial solutions that either run locally(like PhotoMove) or on the cloud and often use your images to train AI models(like GooglePhotos), AutoPhoto offers a straightforward, privacy-focused approach to media organization.

 <img width="723" alt="Screenshot 2025-03-08 at 6 43 07 pm" src="https://github.com/user-attachments/assets/cfdce1d1-6b35-4d51-a833-c2905e24d92c" />